hdShang/arxiv-daily/docs/cs-CV/2025-08-06/papers/250804227v1-continual-learning-for-vlms-a-survey-and-taxonomy-beyond-forgetting.md

 ---
 layout: default
-title: Continual Learning for VLMs: A Survey and Taxonomy Beyond Forgetting
+title: "Continual Learning for VLMs: A Survey and Taxonomy Beyond Forgetting"
 ---

 # Continual Learning for VLMs: A Survey and Taxonomy Beyond Forgetting